daizutabi/ivory/docs/index.md

 The first object is a `Tracker` instance which connects Ivory to [MLFlow Tracking](https://mlflow.org/docs/latest/tracking.html).

-Because a `Client` insctance is an iterable, you can get all of the objects by applying `list` to it.
+Because a `Client` instance is an iterable, you can get all of the objects by applying `list()` to it.

 ```python
 list(client)